Fastenal (FAST) to Release Quarterly Earnings on Tuesday

 FAST stock opened at $52.72 on Monday.
 The company has a quick ratio of 2.12, a current ratio of 4.16 and a debt-to-equity ratio of 0.13.
 The company has a market cap of $30.30 billion, a PE ratio of 34.91, a price-to-earnings-growth ratio of 3.83 and a beta of 1.28.
 Fastenal has a 52 week low of $42.57 and a 52 week high of $56.39.
 The business has a 50-day simple moving average of $54.25 and a 200 day simple moving average of $53.00.

 Several brokerages have commented on FAST.
-Wells Fargo & Company downgraded Fastenal from an “equal weight” rating to an “underweight” rating and lowered their target price for the stock from $50.00 to $45.00 in a research note on Friday.
-Zacks Investment Research raised Fastenal from a “hold” rating to a “buy” rating and set a $57.00 price objective for the company in a research note on Tuesday, September 28th.
-Robert W. Baird upped their price objective on Fastenal from $54.00 to $58.00 and gave the company an “outperform” rating in a research note on Wednesday, July 14th.
+Robert W. Baird boosted their target price on Fastenal from $54.00 to $58.00 and gave the stock an “outperform” rating in a research note on Wednesday, July 14th.
+Wells Fargo & Company downgraded Fastenal from an “equal weight” rating to an “underweight” rating and lowered their price objective for the company from $50.00 to $45.00 in a research note on Friday.
 Morgan Stanley downgraded Fastenal from an “equal weight” rating to an “underweight” rating and lowered their price objective for the company from $53.00 to $48.00 in a research note on Tuesday, June 15th.
 They noted that the move was a valuation call.
+Loop Capital assumed coverage on Fastenal in a research note on Tuesday, August 3rd.
+They issued a “hold” rating and a $52.00 price objective for the company.
 Finally, Stephens upped their price objective on Fastenal from $60.00 to $65.00 and gave the company an “overweight” rating in a research note on Monday, August 23rd.
 Two analysts have rated the stock with a sell rating, two have issued a hold rating and four have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and an average target price of $53.50.

 Fastenal Company Profile